DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

     </tr>
 </table>

-The rows of the table denote what the sets contain. ✅ means that the set in the row contains the element in the color, and 🅾️ means that it does not.
+The rows of the table denote what the sets contain. ✅ means that the set in the row contains the element in the column, and 🅾️ means that it does not.

 For example, let's take a look at the third row